Van Coeverden

-Van Coevorden is one of the oldest aristocratic families from the Netherlands.
+Van Coevorden is one of the oldest aristocratic families in the Netherlands.

 History

-The family was already noble from earliest times ("Uradel").
+The family was already noble from the earliest times ("Uradel").
 The family's history began with Hendrik van Borculo, who in 1231 married Eufemia, a daughter of the lord of Coevorden, a municipality in the Drenthe province.
 Their grandson, Reinolt, started to call himself van Coeverden, after his grandmother.
-From this time onwards till the 17th century, the family played an important role in the region.
+From this time till the 17th century, the family played an important role in the region.

 Reinolt's descendants still carry this name and belong to the Dutch nobility.
-In 1814 three member of the family were given the title Jonkheer.
-In 1991, 1992, 1993, and 2009 several members of the family were given the title of baron, near the end of 2018 another family member acquired the title of baron.
+In 1814, three members of the family were given the title of Jonkheer.
+In 1991, 1992, 1993, and 2009, several members of the family were given the title of baron.
+Near the end of 2018, another family member acquired the title of baron.

 Coat of arms

 The coat of arms of the family is in gold 3 red eagles (2:1).
 The family's motto is En Dieu mon espérence et mon epée à ma défence.
 (In God my hope and my sword to the defense).